 After our Travel XML API XX1 has been a uniform, stable and high-performance XML interface for all Global Distribution Systems (GDS) and other multi-source providers since the year 2000, the intelligent XX1 (iXX1) thus goes one step further.

 Why use our Travel Web API iXX1?

-The travel booking (also: Passenger Name Record, PNR) is supplemented within the remarks according to the specifications of a booking reference typical for the company.
+The process of shopping is simplified and trip proposals offers are provided with travel policies and personal preferences from the outset and reduced or narrowed down to the essentials based on predefined criteria to simplify choice.
+The travel booking (also: Passenger Name Record, PNR) is done via the shopping cart management.
+All this, including downstream processes such as file finishing and reporting, is centrally defined and managed.
+All booking tools that use messages from the PASS Travel Web API receive uniform guidelines and data labels - in other words, the content is identical for everyone.
+The travel booking is supplemented within the remarks according to the specifications of a booking reference typical for the company.
 In this way, subsequent processes such as middle office, back office, travel risk management or accounting can be carried out without challenges (file finishing).
 This facilitates and simplifies, among other things, the development of your own booking tool or approval procedure considerably.

 In addition to shop, book, exchange and refund processes to all content provider, iXX1 also offers the opportunity of intelligent data retrieval from the GDS and other content provider such as low cost carrier.
 This no longer takes into account all PNR changes, but only those that are relevant.
 In the context of “duty of care”, it is important for a travel risk management company to know which travelers should be where and when.
 A change of seat, for example, is less important than a transfer to another flight or a change of destination, as these entail new risks.
 The schedule change caused by the airline can also represent an improvement following certain rules, but can also cause a deterioration if, for example, a passenger can no longer reach his sailing cruise or a traveler will miss his connecting flight.